Micka33/docker-steam/README.md

 // 740: Counter-Strike: Global Offensive Dedicated Server app_update 740 validate

 //It should always end by quit quit
 ```

 Change the steam application id `740` to yours. [here](https://developer.valvesoftware.com/wiki/Dedicated_Servers_List#Linux_Dedicated_Servers) is a list of all steam application IDs.

-Some dedicated server required to be logged in.
+Some dedicated server require to be logged in.
 Change like the following:
 ```
 //login anonymous